Aleksandr Alov

 war epic The Third Blow (1948).
-After his teacher’s untimely death, he and fellow student Vladimir Naumov were entrusted with the completion of Savchenko’s last picture, the biopic Taras Shevchenko (1949).
+After his teacher’s untimely death, he and fellow student Vladimir Naumov were entrusted with completing Savchenko’s last picture, the biopic Taras Shevchenko (1949).
 Following the success of that debut, Alov and Naumov began to make films at the Kiev film studio as a team under the label “Alov and Naumov”.

 Restless Youth (1954), their first film, is about Ukrainian Komsomol members who successfully defeat an incompetent administrator.
 Pavel Korchagin (1956), adapted from Nikolai Ostrovsky’s novel How the Steel Was Tempered (1932), is about a soldier who is injured in the Russian Civil War.
 The third installment of this loose trilogy about Soviet youth, The Wind (1958), was made after Alov and Naumov’s 1957 move to Mosfilm Studio.
 It tells the story of four friends’ sojourn to the first Komsomol Congress in Moscow.

-The film which would end up being the most popular work by Alov and Naumov was The Flight (1970), adaptation of Mikhail Bulgakov’s tragedy about the 1918–1921 Civil War and subsequent mass emigration.
+The film, which would end up being the most popular work by Alov and Naumov, was The Flight (1970), an adaptation of Mikhail Bulgakov’s tragedy about the 1918–1921 Civil War and subsequent mass emigration.